Restaurant De Kas

 The plates of food arriving at your table are so exquisitely composed, it almost seems criminal to eat them.
 But once you try the fresh and pure dishes prepared by executive chef Ronald Kunis, you’ll be glad you did.
 At Restaurant De Kas they daily serve one menu inspired by the cuisines of the rural Mediterranean, and their wine list offers a selection of about 80 wines.

-Good to know: for vegetarians the chef is happy to prepare a special vegetarian menu, and Restaurant De Kas is closed on Sundays.
+Good to know: for vegetarians the chef is happy to prepare a special vegetarian menu.
+Restaurant De Kas in Amsterdam is closed on Sundays.

 Truly a culinary adventure!